Level-2/Axel/README.md

 Axel supports caching.
 When caching is enabled, `module::locate` is never called if the result has been retrieived previously.
 When using autoload.json, the file is only parsed if a file from the library has not been autoloaded before.

-To enable caching, create a cache class that implements \ArrayAccess.
+To enable caching, create a cache class that implements `\ArrayAccess`.
 Alternatively and for an example, see [SimpleCache](https://github.com/TomBZombie/SimpleCache/blob/master/SimpleCache.php).

 To use a  cache with axel, intiate the cache class: